An operatorial approach of the well-posedness of an algebraic Riccati equation: Introduction

 This paper deals essentially with a direct approach of the existence of the solution to the Riccati equation, completely different from that followed in \cite{GM-23-Hinf}, namely by using an operatorial method set up in the space of Hilbert-Schmidt operators.
 We shall investigate the existence of a solution to equation (\ref{5}) by writing it as

 where $\Gamma :H\rightarrow H$ is defined by

 The outline of the paper is the following.
 After some preliminaries introducing the appropriate functional framework for the study of the existence of the solution to the Riccati equation, a first result is given for in the case when the operator $A$ is coercive, in Theorem \ref{T2.1}.
 A more challenging problem refers to $A\geq 0$ and this case is treated in Theorem \ref{T3.1}.
-The proof includes a constructive approach, possibly indicating a method for finding the numerical solution.
-Relying on the existence of the solution to the Riccati equation treated in the previous sections, Theorem \ref{T4.1} solves the $H^{\infty }$-optimal control problem, that is it shows that the control of the form $F=-B_{2}^{\ast }P$ satisfies relation (\ref{3}).
+Relying on the existence of the solution to the Riccati equation treated in the previous sections, Theorem \ref{T4.1} solves the $ H^{\infty }$-optimal control problem, that is it shows that the control of the form $F=-B_{2}^{\ast }P$ satisfies relation (\ref{3}).
 An example, involving a parabolic equation with a singular term of Hardy type is given for checking the application of the theoretical results regarding the existence of the associated Riccati equation and this ends the paper.
+With respect to the variational method followed in paper \cite{GM-23-Hinf}, the approach considered here has an advantage because the proofs are constructive, possibly indicating a method for calculating a numerical solution.